 Romance a display of affection that hasn’t yet become serious, often having to do with giving gifts or compliments.

+There’s a difference between physical relationship and romance.
 Research on regular date nights shows that spending quality time together out on the town boosts romantic love that is strongly connected to excitement and passion.
 It’s this passion and romance that help prevent relationship boredom from occurring.

-The biggest way to build intimacy in your relationship is to spend regular quality time together.
+When there’s no intimacy in marriage, the biggest way to build intimacy in your relationship is to spend regular quality time together.

 Many couples make a habit of doing a regular date night one or more times a month.
 This gives them the opportunity to unwind, de-stress, forget about work, and have some quality time away from the kids.